Rational homotopy of complex projective varieties with normal isolated singularities: Formality of Projective varieties with isolated singularities

 while for $p>0$ we have $E^{p,n-p}_1(X)\cong E_1^{p,n-p}(D)\otimes\Lambda(t)\oplus E_1^{p-1,n-p}(D)\otimes\Lambda(t)dt$.
 The proof now follows as in the proof of Theorem $\ref{formalsurfaces}$. \end{proof}

 \begin{example}[Complete intersections] Let $X$ be a complete intersection of dimension $n>1$.
 Assume that the singular locus $\Sigma=\{\sigma_1,\cdots,\sigma_N\}$ is a finite number of points.
-The link of $\sigma_i$ in $X$ is $(n-1)$-connected (this result is due to Milnor in the case of hypersurfaces and to Looijenga in the general case, see for example \cite{Di}).
+The link of $\sigma_i$ in $X$ is $(n-2)$-connected (this result is due to Milnor \cite{Milnor} in the case of hypersurfaces and to Hamm \cite{Hamm} for general complete intersections).
 Therefore by Theorem $\ref{linkconnectedformal}$, $X$ is formal.
 Note that in particular, every complex hypersurface with isolated singularities is formal. \end{example}

 \begin{teo} Let $X$ be a projective variety with only isolated singularities.
 Assume that there exists a resolution of singularities $f:\wt X\to X$ such that the exceptional divisor $D=f^{-1}(\Sigma)$ is smooth.
-Then $X$ is a formal topological space. \end{teo} \begin{proof} By Proposition $\ref{isolsingE1}$ the multiplicative weight spectral sequence is given by
+Then $X$ is a formal topological space. \end{teo} \begin{proof} We may assume that $X$ is connected.
+By Proposition $\ref{isolsingE1}$ the multiplicative weight spectral sequence is given by

 where